Nalchamp/deep-learning-challenge/report.md

 # Summary

-OVerall I could only achieve a 73% accuracy in for the learning model.
+Overall I could only achieve a 72% accuracy in for the learning model.
 Using a model with a better correlation between input and output would increase the prediction accuracy.
 By altering the data via clean up and possibly with different activation functions.